 Meet Ryan Souders

-Ryan Souders is the new head men's soccer coach at Calvin College.
+Ryan Souders heads into his second year as men's soccer coach at Calvin College.

 A native of Wheaton, Illinois, Souders (Sow-dirs) is a 2003 Wheaton Academy Graduate and a 2007 graduate of Wheaton College.